proxyroot/proxyroot.github.io/_posts/2025-07-13-dsa-topics-overview.markdown

 ## How to master sql?

 - [SQL Mastery Guide](/postgresql-sql-mastery/) — A practical, beginner-to-advanced guide to writing efficient SQL queries, understanding database concepts, and optimizing performance in PostgreSQL.
+- [Scalable Database Architecture and Strategies](/scalable-database-architecture/) — In-depth guide to scaling, sharding, replication, and distributed database design for modern systems.

 ---